by-student-2017/cif2lammps/README.md

 - If you do not add the option "--read_cifs_pymatgen", no file will be output.
 - A cif file that does not have an occupancy count of 1 must be rewritten so that the occupancy count is 1 at each site and the average occupancy count is also 1.
 - "Zeolite temperated carbon (ZTC)" fails as "Killed" after a long calculation.
 Zeolite and other compounds have the same problem.
 - The original code does not properly create input files for lammps in COF etc. In the MIL series, non-zero charges are listed in the cif file.
-When charges are taken into account in UFF or UFF4MOF, the initial structure shrinks abnormally, so the Coulomb force considering the charges is probably being calculated twice.
+When charges are taken into account in UFF, UFF4MOF or Dreiding, the initial structure shrinks abnormally, so the Coulomb force considering the charges is probably being calculated twice.
 - To address these issues, the code and parameters need to be rewritten.
 Note that reference [1] is for MOF, not COF etc. There is still a lot of room for research.
 RASPA (or RASPA2) code is a useful code, but it is not all-purpose.
 It works well from vacuum to atmospheric pressure.
 However, at 10 MPa or 70 MPa, the structure of organic matter shrinks.
 In addition, it is important to note that although it is GCMC, it is not MD.
 This is the reason why the predictions differ from the real world, and there is room for research on these points as well.